 This protocol documents the energy savings attributed to improvements to the construction of residential buildings compared to the baseline of a minimally code-compliant building, as calculated by the appropriate energy modeling software.
 This measure may be applied to attached or detached single-family homes and to multifamily residential buildings.

+A single-family home is defined as having one or two units, or is a townhome.
+A multifamily building is defined as a residential building that is not a single-family home, a motel/hotel, or a senior care community.
 Mixed-use buildings are also eligible where the dwelling units and residential use common space combined exceed 50% of the building's square footage.
 Parking garage square footage is excluded from this calculation.Source 1

-Multifamily buildings of 4 stories and higher are subject to the commercial building code and hence have different baseline specifications than buildings subject to residential building code requirements.
+Multifamily buildings of four stories and higher are subject to the commercial building code and hence have different baseline specifications than buildings subject to residential building code requirements.
 Savings for multifamily buildings may be claimed only for savings generated in the residential spaces of the building.